-Since September 2020, I’ve been working on “Writing the Sleep Crisis”, a research project funded by the Wellcome Trust.
+Since September 2020, I’ve been working on “Writing the Sleep Crisis”, a research project funded by the Wellcome Trust (Research Fellowship in Humanities and Social Science) and the European Commission (Marie Skłodowska-Curie Individual Fellowship).
 The project explores how sleep, and lack thereof, is represented in contemporary writings across fiction, non-fiction, and digital culture.

 My research on the sleep crisis was featured in “Sleep Tight“, an article by Kelly Rose Bradford in Costco Connection magazine.